plone/documentation/develop/addons/components/genericsetup.rst

 Dependencies
 ============

-GenericSetup profile can contain dependencies to other add-on product installers and profiles.
-For example, if you want to declare a dependency to the *collective.basket* add-on product, so that it is automatically installed when your add-on is installed, you can use the declaration below.
+GenericSetup profile can contain dependencies to other add-on package installers and profiles.
+For example, if you want to declare a dependency to the *your.addonpackage* package, so that it is automatically installed when your add-on is installed, you can use the declaration below.
-This way,
-you can be sure that all layers, portlets, and other features which require database changes, are usable from the *collective.basket* add-on product when your add-on product is run.
+This way you can be sure that all layers, portlets and other features which require database changes are usable from *your.addonpackage* when it is run.

 ``metadata.xml``: